OWamsley/BACS495FinalProject/README.md

 To run this project locally, run ```npm install``` in both the folder named webforum and the folder named express.
 Then run ```npm start``` in both folders.
 The
 Express API runs on port 3000, and the web app runs on port 2000.

+The connection to the MongoDB server is found in express/bin/www file at line 25.